-- Be a U.S. citizen (birth certificate, U.S. passport or naturalization papers required).
+- Must be a U.S. citizen (verified by birth certificate, US passport, or naturalization papers)

-- The nominating faculty member should complete the scholarship nomination form with assistance from the nominee.
-The filled PDF should be emailed to firstname.lastname@example.org no later than February 23, 2018.
+- The nominating faculty member should complete the scholarship nomination form with assistance from the nominee and submit to the Office of Undergraduate Research by March 1, 2019

-- Two nomination letters from faculty members or research professors (one from the nominating professor at the student’s institution) must be submitted to emailed to email@example.com no later than February 28, 2018.
-Letters should include details on research achievements/endeavors.
+- Two nomination letters from faculty members or research professors (one from the nominating professor at the student’s institution), submitted directly to email@example.com by March 8, 2019.
+Letters should include details on research achievements and endeavors.

 - A current official transcript

-Nominations will be screened by U of R’s regularly sitting scholarship committee.
-Two nominations will be submitted to the Foundation by March 2, 2018.
+The UR internal deadline for nominations and application components is March 1, 2019.
+Letters of recommendation in support of nominated students will be accepted until March 8, 2019.
+Nominations will be screened by UR scholarship committee.
+Two nominations will be submitted to the Foundation by March 25, 2019.
 The Astronaut Scholarship Foundation retains the right to reject any and all nominees at its sole discretion.
 ASF’s Scholarship Committee will make the final selection to be approved by ASF’s Board of Directors.
 Questions may be directed to the Astronaut Scholarship liaison at the applying school.